MicrosoftDocs/defender-docs/articles/defender-for-cloud/plan-defender-for-servers.md

 ---
 # Plan your Defender for Servers deployment

-Microsoft Defender for Servers extends protection to your Windows and Linux machines that run in Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and on-premises.
-Defender for Servers integrates with Microsoft Defender for Endpoint to provide endpoint detection and response (EDR) and other threat protection features.
+The Defender for Servers plan in Microsoft Defender for Cloud reduces security risk and exposure for machines in your organization by providing actionable recommendations to improve and remediate security posture.
+Defender for Servers also helps to protect machines against real-time security threats and attacks.

 This guide helps you design and plan an effective Defender for Servers deployment.
-[Microsoft Defender for Cloud](defender-for-cloud-introduction.md) offers two paid plans for Defender for Servers.

 ## About this guide